Stock Average Calculator India

 A stock average calculator computes the weighted average price you paid across multiple purchases of the same stock.
 When you buy shares at different prices on different dates, the average buy price accounts for how many shares you bought at each price — giving a more accurate cost basis than a simple arithmetic mean.

-The basic average price formula excludes brokerage.
-For the true break-even sell price (the minimum you need to charge to cover all costs), add brokerage per trade to each buy.
-Use the Advanced Options in this calculator to include brokerage charges automatically.
+No. The basic average price formula excludes brokerage.
+For the true break-even sell price — the minimum you must receive to cover all costs — add brokerage per trade using Advanced Options in this calculator.
+In India, also add STT (0.1% on equity delivery buy side and 0.1% on sell side) for a fully loaded break-even price.

 Calculator Category